MnFeN/TrN-DebugLogGenerator/README.md

 Once you've written triggers for a mechanism, you can use this tool to simulate raid logs and test your triggers without actually entering the raid instance.

 ### · Triggernometry Settings
-`ACT - Triggernometry - Options - Edit Configuration - Miscellaneous`:
+ACT - Triggernometry - Options - Edit Configuration - Miscellaneous:
 - [x] Use operating system clipboard
 - [x] Developer mode